parallelsio/core-modules/meteor-app/client/lib/audio/definitions/_convention-docs.md

 Each sound in our app is defined as a JSON object.
-Flocking.js refers to these objects as Definitions, by convention Definitions are really one big config file that instructs Flocking.js how to synthesize (generate) the sound in realtime.
+Flocking.js refers to these objects as Definitions, by convention Definitions are really one big config file that instructs Flocking.js how to synthesize (generate) the audio in realtime.

 Each definition uses 1 or more uGen's, a unit generator.
 Think of a ugen as a sound emitter that produces a particular